Asia-wide trade pact on course despite India, Thailand says

 Southeast Asia's biggest country, Indonesia, had appealed to India on Sunday to remain part of the agreement.

-New impetus to complete the deal has come from the U.S.-China trade war, which has helped knock regional economic growth to its lowest in five years.
+New impetus ro complete the deal has come from the U.S.-China trade war, which has helped knock regional economic growth to its lowest in five years.

 But India has been worried about a potential flood of Chinese imports and officials with knowledge of the negotiations said India had raised last minute demands.
 Indian Prime Minister Narendra Modi did not even mention RCEP in his public comments after meetings in Bangkok on Sunday.